Doctorate in Forensic Psychology: PsyD and PhD Programs in Seattle

 - Research criminal behavior

-According to BLS data, employment of psychologists in general is projected to grow 19% from 2014 to 2024.
-The median way for psychologists in May 2014 was $92,110
+According to U.S. Bureau of Labor Statistics, employment of psychologists in general is projected to grow 6% from 2022 to 2032.
+The median way for psychologists in May 2022 was $85,330

-Ready to Pursue a PhD in Forensic Psychology?
+Ready to Pursue a Forensic Psychology PhD Programs?

 Forensic psychologists are often employed in jails and prisons, or might be hired by police departments as consultants and profilers during criminal investigations.
 If the intersection of law and psychology is fascinating to you, consider pursuing a doctorate in Forensic Psychology degree to establish your expertise and potentially take on top-level roles.